 Online registration will be opened for a specific timeframe to be determined by the Nursing Program Coordinator and communicated to Progression One Students.
 Each student is responsible for checking to make sure there are no "Holds" on their account before registration.
-Students will be instructed to register for specific courses and if the courses are registered out of sequence, the student will be instructed to "Drop" the course, or the course will be administratively dropped.
+Students will be instructed to register for specific courses, and if the courses are registered out of sequence, the student will be instructed to "Drop" the course, or the course will be administratively dropped.

-Program Duration [Updated May 2024]
+Program Duration [Updated May 2025]

 - 1. This is a full-time 2-year program (Four Semesters/ Four Levels); students enroll with full-time credits as outlined in each semester of the program. - 2.
 Students are expected to complete the program within 2 years (four semesters). - 3.
-Students having a "leave of absence" greater than twelve (12) months must re-apply to the program and start from the beginning of the program.
+Students having a "leave of absence" greater than twelve (12) consecutive months must re-apply to the program and start from the beginning of the program.
 They must meet all current admission requirements.
 Any mitigating circumstances that led to the "leave of absence" will be evaluated on a case-by-case basis by the nursing coordinator and/ or Dean of the School of Health Professions.
+Readmission is not guaranteed.

-- 4. Students are allowed one nursing course failure and a retake of that same course.
+- 4. A student who is unsuccessful in any two nursing courses or is not successful after two (2) attempts in the same nursing course (W, D, or F) may not continue in the nursing program and will not be eligible to reapply for a period of 12 consecutive months.
+Readmission is not guaranteed. - 5.
+Students are allowed one nursing course failure and a retake of that same course.
 Upon the failure of a second nursing course, students will be dismissed from the nursing program.
-A course failure would be a grade of a "D" or "F." - 5.
-Students are allowed to withdraw from any nursing course one time and must be successful on the second attempt to remain in the program. - 6.
+A course failure would be a grade of a "D" or "F." - 6.
+Students are allowed to withdraw ("W") from any nursing course one time and must be successful on the second attempt to remain in the program.
+A "W" is considered an attempt. - 7.
 There is no appeal process for re-entry into the nursing program.